 What Is Rental Car Insurance?

-Rental car insurance is self-explanatory.
-It is a form of coverage for rental cars.
-In general it refers to one of two things.
-Rental car insurance from a car rental agency or coverage for rental cars within your personal auto insurance policy.
-For example, some policies include rental car costs if your vehicle is getting repairs due to accident damage.
+Insurance for rental cars refers to one of two things: Vehicle protection from the renting agency or coverage for the rented car within your policy.
+For example, some policies include an endorsement if your vehicle is getting repairs due to accident damage.